asenarana/Glitch/README.md

 ### NOTE
 This project was completed in a 10-week duration and the quality of the code was not a concern.
 Due to this, there are lots of hardcoded stuff.
-The code provided here can be made more efficient.
+The code provided here can be improved.

 ## TODO
 Will add scripts as soon as possible.